AdrianLesch/FanatsyNameGenerator---MixedMessages/Fantasy Name Generator.md

 Additional I want to combine this with a Mixed Message Generator, where the names will be used.

 #### First Steps
-1. Create Arrays of Sur- and Last-Names & Syllables for a random name
+1. Create arrays of sur- and last-Names
-2. Create a randomizer function
+2. Create a randomizer function to combine a first name and a last name out of the according arrays
+3. Create a function to create a random greeting message where the name is included

+#### Extended Scope
+4. Create a function to create a random name out of Syllables
-3. Create a message where an input is required to choose if you want a male, female, or genderless name -> Message should be like "Greetings fellow traveler, pleace chose thy sex >> Now chose if you want to have an existing name or a completely random name
+5. Create a message where an input is required to choose if you want a male, female, or genderless name -> Message should be like "Greetings fellow traveler, pleace chose thy sex >> Now chose if you want to have an existing name or a completely random name
-4. To be continued